-7They may have some specific information from coordinating care, but likely much less where y{ijt} represents an outcome of interest for individual i, part of matchedgroup j at time t and Q is the quarter relative to the quarter of the physician deployment t^ . β_1 represents the relative difference between the treatment and control groups at each point in time.
-X{it} are a vector of two time-varying controls.
-First, I control for whether the patient's PCP in time t is a physician or an advanced practice provider (APP) such as a Nurse Practitioner or Physician Assistant.
+(1) $$Y{ipjt} = \beta{Q=t-t^} + \gamma^ X{pt} + \theta_i + \delta{jt} + \epsilon{ipjt}$$ where y{ipjt} represents an outcome of interest for individual i, assigned to PCP p, part of matched-group j at time t and Q is the quarter relative to the quarter of the physician deployment t^ . β_1 represents the relative difference between the treatment and control groups at each point in time.
+X{pt} is a vector of two time-varying controls.
+First, I control for whether the the patient's PCP in time t is a physician or an advanced practice provider (APP) such as a Nurse Practitioner or Physician Assistant.
 It's possible that moving from a physician to an APP could lead to more referrals biasing the results since these providers could have less specialized skill.
-Second, I control for whether the patient's assigned PCP is active duty military since active duty providers may differ from civilian providers.
+Second, I control for whether the patient's assigned PCP is active duty military since active duty providers may differ from civilian providers in observable ways.
 I return to these provider differences in the alternative explanations section of the paper.
 Note that most standard patient-level controls are collinear with the fixed effects given that I've restricted the analysis to two years of data. θ represents a vector of individual fixed-effects and δ{jt} represent the quarter-year fixed-effects interacted with the relationship-group and the quarter on which the group was matched as described above.
-This fixed effect controls for any differential trends based on the timing of treatment or previous discontinuities.
+This cohort time fixed effect controls for any differential trends based on the timing of treatment or previous discontinuities.
 Finally, I cluster the standard errors by the patient to account for any serial correlation of the error terms.